Table of contents

 When the DevSecOps cycle is released, the application code should have undergone extensive testing.
 The stage focuses on protecting the runtime environment architecture by reviewing environment configuration values, including user access control, network firewall access, and personal data management.

 One of the main concerns of the release stage is the principle of least privilege (PoLP).
 PoLP signifies that each program, process, and user needs the minimum access to carry out its task.
-This combines checking access tokens and API keys to limit owner access.
+This combines checking access tokens and API keys to limit access for owners.
 Without this audit, a hacker can come across a key that grants access to parts of the system that are not intended.

 Configuration management solutions are crucial security components in the release phase.
-This stage allows for reviewing and auditing the system configuration.
+This stage enables the review and auditing of the system configuration.
 As a result, commits to a configuration management repository may be used to change the configuration, which becomes immutable.
 Some well-liked configuration management tools include HashiCorp Terraform, Docker, Ansible, Chef, and Puppet.

 6) Deploy

 If the earlier process goes well, it’s the proper time to deploy the build artifact to the production phase.
 During deployment, the security problems affecting the live production system should be addressed.
 For instance, it is essential to carefully examine any configuration variations between the current production environment and the initial staging and development settings.
-In addition, production TLS and DRM certificates should be checked over and validated in preparation for upcoming renewal.
+Additionally, production TLS and DRM certificates should be reviewed and validated in preparation for the upcoming renewal.

 The deploy stage is a good time for runtime verification tools such as Osquery, Falco, and Tripwire.
 It can gather data from an active system to assess if it functions as intended.
 Organizations can also apply chaos engineering principles by testing a system to increase their confidence in its resilience to turbulence.
-Replicating real-world occurrences such as hard disc crashes, network connection loss, and server crashes is possible.
+Replicating real-world occurrences, such as hard disk crashes, network connection loss, and server crashes, is possible.

 7) Operation